futuristicstone/futuristicstone-reports/README.md

 ---

 ## About Me
-I am a cybersecurity professional with expertise in both offensive and defensive security.
-My work ranges from identifying vulnerabilities through penetration testing to preserving and analyzing digital evidence in forensic investigations.
+I am new to the cybersecurity space, with experiencee in both offensive and defensive security.
+My portfolio includes work ranging from identifying vulnerabilities through penetration testing to preserving and analyzing digital evidence in forensic investigations.

 If you're a recruiter, employer, or cybersecurity enthusiast, feel free to reach out for collaboration or further discussions on these projects.